Who pays for what at a wedding? Take a look at the traditional cost-splitting basics, then work out a budget that’s best for you and your families.

 - Friends may throw additional engagement parties or showers.

 - Bride and family pay for all professional services, including food and decorations.
+(Be sure to schedule a tour at Geronimo Oaks for a great venue for both your wedding and reception.)

 - Groom’s family pays for the DJ or band and liquor.